No9/coredump-node-detector/README.md

 project provides the authorized user downloading according it.
 (See github.com/fenggw-fnst/coredump-detector)

-Currently the IBM Cloud is the only supported container platform but kcdt.sh should be swappable for
+Currently IBM Cloud is the only supported container platform but kcdt.sh should be easily updateable for other cloud providers.

 ## Install